 EE has fired up the latest form of its 4G network in East London’s Tech City area; with the new LTE-Advanced network capable of providing download speeds of up to 300Mbps.
-Unfortunately network customers will have to wait until at least summer 2014 for the new speeds to hit, as EE is only rolling out the service to a select few businesses in the area for now.
-EE’s intention is to explore how this network adapts to the collective demands of a high-traffic business before adapting its consumer service accordingly.
+Unfortunately, network customers will have to wait until at least summer 2014 for the new speeds to hit, as EE is only rolling out the service to a select few businesses in the area for now.
+EE’s intention is to explore how this network adapts to the collective demands of a high-traffic business before adopting its consumer service accordingly.

 “The amount of capacity within the 4G network enables the extension of vital, high-data business applications…to become cloud-based, offering enterprises increased efficiency and flexibility,” said EE CEO Olaf Swantee, in a statement.
 “Financial institutions in particular – often reliant upon transferring large volumes of data – can benefit enormously from this flexibility.
 Increased bandwidth across the network also enables a new approach to outside broadcast for media companies, as a small number of 4G SIMs can replace an entire satellite truck and the rental of a satellite connection.”